GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

 ): `age-specific`, `logistic`, `double-logistic`, `decreasing-logistic`.

 For this new WHAM version, the selectivity can be at age or at length.
-Also, I replaced the `double-logistic` by the `double-normal` parametrization (see Privitera-Johnson, Methot, and Punt (2022) ).
+Also, we added the `double-normal` parametrization (see Privitera-Johnson, Methot, and Punt (2022) ).
 Therefore, the following options are available:

 -   `age-specific`: selectivity by age (number of parameters is the number of ages)
--   `age-logistic`: increasing logistic at age (2 parameters)
+-   `logistic`: increasing logistic at age (2 parameters)
--   `age-double-normal`: double normal at age (6 parameters)
+-   `double-logistic`: double logistic at age (4 parameters)
--   `age-decreasing-logistic`: decreasing logistic at age (2 parameters)
+-   `decreasing-logistic`: decreasing logistic at age (2 parameters)
+-   `double-normal`: double normal at age (6 parameters)
 -   `len-logistic`: increasing logistic at length (2 parameters)
+-   `len-decreasing-logistic`: decreasing logistic at length (2 parameters)
 -   `len-double-normal`: double normal at length (6 parameters)

--   `len-decreasing-logistic`: decreasing logistic at length (2 parameters)
+The double normal equation can be found in Methot and Wetzel (2013).

+## Weight-at-age

+In this new version, there are three methods to get weight-at-age:

+### Empirical weight-at-age

+This is the only strategy available in the base WHAM version, the user should provide the empirical weight-at-age as input data (`wham_data$waa`), which will be used to calculate spawning biomass and reference points.
+However, an extra data input should be provided:

+-   `wham_data$waa_type`: 1 (use this method)

-## Length-at-weight relationship
+### Length-weight relationship

 ``` r
 prepare_wham_input(...,